Lost Odyssey

-First discussions surrounding Lost Odyssey began in 2003, with development beginning the following year as an internal Microsoft project.
+First discussions surrounding Lost Odyssey began in 2003, with development beginning the following year as an internal Microsoft Game Studios Japan project.
 After running into difficulties, Feelplus was established as a dedicated studio to work on the game.
 The story was written by Hironobu Sakaguchi and Japanese author Kiyoshi Shigematsu: Sakaguchi wanted to create a story focusing on evoking human emotions, and kept the gameplay within genre traditions so he could experiment with the story.
 The game went through a difficult development, with problems stemming from the chosen engine technology and the arrangement of development teams.
 The music was composed by Nobuo Uematsu, a veteran composer for the Final Fantasy series.

 First hinted at in 2005, the game was officially revealed shortly before that year's Electronic Entertainment Expo.
 At the time it was released, it was Microsoft's largest console game, spanning four dual-layer DVDs.
 Upon its debut in Japan, it sold favourably, eventually selling nearly 110,000 units by April 2010.
 It also received strong sales overseas.
 Its critical reception has been generally positive: while praise has focused on its story, many journalists were critical of its traditional design and loading times.